Hudson's Bay point blanket: Collectibility

+Collections

+HBC point blankets are held in many museums, most notably at the Manitoba Museum in Winnipeg, which houses over 27,000 HBC items.
+The Canadian Museum of History has many HBC artifacts, including blanket coats used in the 1964 Olympic games.
+The Glenbow Museum collection includes items such as Siksika (Blackfoot) capotes and photographic records.
+Tamástslikt Cultural Institute displays a larger collection of HBC point blankets.

-Point system
+Point system (sizes)

-Points are short black lines woven into the selvage of the blanket along the edge just above the bottom set of stripes.
+Points are short lines woven into the selvage of the blanket along the edge just above the bottom set of stripes.
 About 4 in in length (except in the case of half points, which are 2 in), they indicate the finished overall size (area) of a blanket and allow easy determination of the size of a blanket – even when folded.
 French weavers invented the point system in the mid-1700s since then, as now, blankets were shrunk as part of the manufacturing process.
 The word point derives from the French empointer, meaning "to make threaded stitches on cloth".

 Over the centuries the sizes of blankets have shifted, particularly during the twentieth century as beds became larger.
 Blankets of 2.5, 3, 3.5 and 4 point were most common during the fur-trade era.
 Today, Hudson's Bay blankets are commonly found in point sizes of 3.5 (twin bed), 4 (double), 6 (queen) and 8 (king).